d-led/test-ioc-cpp/README.md

  - `premake\premake4 prepare` to check out non-git dependencies
  - `premake\premake4 gmake` or `premake\premake4 vs2012` or `premake\premake4 xcode4` to generate build files
+ - If you don't have Mercurial, download and extract [dicpp](https://bitbucket.org/cheez/dicpp/overview) into the dicpp folder

 Blog
 ----